shdhawk/home-assistant.io/source/_integrations/heos.markdown

 ##### Description

 The HEOS system is not logged in to a HEOS account.
-This occurs when the integration is first added, the HEOS account has changed (i.e. password reset), and sometimes after a firmware update.
+This occurs when the integration is first added, the HEOS account has changed (e.g. password reset), and sometimes after a firmware update.

 ##### Resolution